theShagod/indexeddb-mysql-sync-testing/README.md

-need to connect to mysql database

-source of truth is mysql database user is online and adds entries which adds to both indexeddb and mysql When user goes offline, indexeddb data is shown user changes data which updates indexeddb data,
+# TODO Offline-first App
+This is a website that you can log tasks and it will save our any number of apps.

-### Features
+## Features
  - background sync
  - works with multiple devices
  - offline use
+ - multiple devices
+ - service workers
+ - postMessage
+ - mySQL
+ - node + express
+ - JAWSDB
+ - indexedDB

+## Mysql database structure
+This app uses `synco` and `syncoff` objectstores.
+Entries that are not synced to remote mysql database are placed in `syncoff` until sync happens.
+-columns: `id`, `name`, `changed`, `status`, `date_created`,`date_updated`

+`status` - can only have `none`(default), `deleted`

-## Synchronization Proposal
+## How the Synchronization Works

-### user is online
-each entry has a `changed` column, defaults to `false` changing an entry does not change the `changed` column
+Each entry has a `changed` column, defaults to `1` When the user clicks the sync button, all columns that have `changed` of `1` are changed to a value of `0` and added to the online database.

-### user is offline
-changing an entry changes the `changed` column to `1` "deleting" an entry changes the `changed` column to `1` and `status` to `deleted` creating entries changes the `changed` column to `1` and doesn't change to `changed` if modified later `new` rows will have ids must 1000 times higher than the other rows to prevent conflicting ids

-### SYNCING, user goes from offline -> online
-indexeddb looks at the `changed` column to see if anything was changed.
-If something was changed, mysql will update itself If a indexedDB row has `deleted` in the `status` column, the data goes hidden from the user from both the indexeddb and mysql database created entries gives a `status` of `new` are deleted from indexeddb and then added to mysql to see what the id is, and then creates new entry in indexedDB so that the ids are matching

-### What if we have conflicting data sources
-For example, the user is offline and makes changes and then on different online device, what happens? time stamps and what is newer is used
+If the user is offline, as soon at the user has internet connection, the sync will happen.

+Clicking on an entry will "delete" the entry make it invisible. `status` changes to `deleted`. `status` is `none` by default.

 ### how much data is sent to indexeddb
-there is no limit to the amount of data on indexeddb
+there is no limit to the amount of data on indexeddb but there is a 5 mb restriction on the JAWSDB because I am using free subscription.
+Contact theshagod@gmail.com if you this product is useful and would like to see more development.

-### Mysql database structure
--columns: `id`, `name`, `changed`, `status`, `date_created`,`date_updated` each user has there only table

-`status` - can only have `none`(default), `deleted`, `new`

-### multiple devices
-If user offline creates a row, `status` `new` will appear and then doesn't sync and creates a `new` row online `new` rows are changed by being deleted and readded to indexeddb (after the online rows are synced)

-### on a new device or need to sync with new data in mysql

-### Syncing event order
+### Syncing method order
  1. get new entries in mysql by comparing id numbers add to `var entries` and add to `synco`
  2. open `syncoff` and `synco`
  3. get offline entries and add to `var entries` and add to `synco`
  4. get changed entries in `synco` and add to `var entries` (with ids so it puts instad of adds in mysql) and PUT to `synco`
  5. add `var entries` to mysql
- 6. clear `syncoff` and send `postMessage` to client that transaction is complete so that it can render the list again
+ 6. clear `syncoff` and send `postMessage` to client that transaction is complete so that it can `postMessage` to let client know to render the list again

+### References
+ - Very useful indexeddb resource: https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API/Using_IndexedDB
- The most useful link about postmessage and service workers: https://developer.mozilla.org/en-US/docs/Web/API/ServiceWorkerGlobalScope/message_event
+ - The single most useful link about using postmessage with service workers: https://developer.mozilla.org/en-US/docs/Web/API/ServiceWorkerGlobalScope/message_event